 As devices become more attuned to your preferences, finding yourself addicted to technology is a growing problem.
 Technology addiction is still somewhat misunderstood, but its repercussions and consequences are very real.

 Are you finding it impossible to cut down or eliminate your device dependence?
 Seeking treatment for your tech addiction can help.
 At Lifeskills South Florida, we focus on helping patients find fulfillment from other real-time activities as well as making social connections and ultimately learn to use social media and other internet technology in a healthier and more balanced way.
-Contact us and learn more about our Video Game & Technology Addiction Treatment, where we use a whole-person approach that involves a four-phase program with our highly trained therapists and Director of Activities.
+Contact us and learn more about The Greenfield Pathway for Video Game & Technology Addiction Treatment, where we use a whole-person approach that involves a four-phase program led by our Clinical Pathway Director for Technology Addiction, and our highly trained therapists.